Turbine1991/build_ubuntu_kernel/README.md

 * Lets you build the kernel into a .deb package.

 ## Requirements:
 * Ubuntu Linux.
-Wily or Xenial recommended.
+Xenial and newer have been tested.
 * Use a stock kernel when using these scripts, for dependency resolution.
 * No real kernel experience or in-depth knowledge of Linux.